serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 ### Setting PersonID of PersonMovieGrid in PersonDialog

 If nobody sets grid's PersonID property, it will always be null, and no records will be loaded.
-We should set it in Person dialog:
+We should set it in afterLoadEntity method of Person dialog:

 ```ts
 namespace MovieTutorial.MovieDB